 But running a successful site requires more than just themes and plugins.

+The importance of WordPress speed cannot be understated.
 Imagine you are visiting a site and it takes half a minute to load.
 The trouble and frustration it can cause are unbearable.
 Now, what if your WordPress site is causing the same trouble and frustration to your visitors?

 All that hassle and mess can be avoided if we know how to optimize our WordPress site.
-Optimization may sound a bit complex and it might give you an impression that you will have to write a lot of code but luckily is not the case.
+Optimization may sound a bit complex and it might give you the impression that you will have to write a lot of code but luckily is not the case.

 In fact, in this article, we have only listed those methods which do not require any coding or complexity whatsoever.
 These are simple yet effective methods that can speed up your WordPress site.